Magnesium Deficiency:The Many Signs

 It is the 4th most abundant mineral in the body, right next to sulfur (which is JUST as important).

 Along with being a mineral, magnesium is also an electrolyte.
-“Sports drinks” (aka sugar-filled scams) claim to contain electrolytes such as magnesium, potassium, and sodium because these important nutrients are sweat out during exercise, and their deficiency is what leads to the common problems athletes face such as muscle cramping!
+“Sports drinks” contain electrolytes such as magnesium, potassium, and sodium because these important nutrients are sweat out during exercise, and their deficiency is what leads to the common problems athletes face such as muscle cramping!
 But believe me – electrolytes (especially magnesium) do so much more than treat and prevent muscle cramps.

 First off, electrolytes are what allow us to be living, electrical beings.
 They are responsible for all electrical activity (and thus brain conductivity) in the body.
 Without electrolytes like magnesium, muscles can’t fire, your heart cannot beat, and your brain doesn’t receive any signals.
 We need magnesium to stay alive, point blank.
-As soon as we don’t have enough of it, we start to loose the energy and conductivity that keeps us going.
-Technically, as soon as we become deficient, we slowly begin to die, getting more aches and pains day by day, feeling worse year after year.
-I can’t stress it enough… signs of magnesium deficiency are everywhere, if you just look.
+As soon as we don’t have enough of it, we start to loose the energy and conductivity that keeps us going (not to mention the aches and pains that can come along with deficiency).

 - High blood pressure